Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 - Composite/Superscore of 20 or higher on the ACT exam

-- Passing scores on all sections of the Missouri General Education Assessment (MoGEA)*#
+- Passing score on the Missouri General Education Assessment (MoGEA)#

 - Have a previous 4-year degree from an accredited college/university